KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 - `bsub:` The syntax to submit a job using LSF is `bsub`.
 - `-J MyArrayJob[1]:` We specify the job type (`-J`) as an array job (`MyArrayJob`) and specify the samples included in the array.
   Typical array syntax would have you specify the span of samples in the array (e.g. `[1-2]` over samples 1 and 2).
 We *could* tell it to run it from sample 1 to sample 1 (`[1-1]`), but it understands that when we specify `[1]`, we want it to run for a single sample.
-- `< FastP_practice_Kelsey.sh:` This is how we tell it to submit (`<`) our script (`FastP_practice_Kelsey.sh`) to the LSF batch job we just described.
+- `< FastP_practice_Kelsey.sh:` This is how we tell it to submit (`<`) your script (`FastP_practice_Kelsey.sh`) to the LSF batch job we just described.

 Because we have written the script to run as an array job, we must still submit it as an array, even when testing on a single sample.

-To check on the progress of our job (whether it is pending or running, how long it has been running, if it has finished), we can use `bjobs`.
+To check on the progress of the job (whether it is pending or running, how long it has been running, if it has finished), we can use `bjobs`.
 To continually check on the progress, we use `watch bjobs`.

 ## Step 7
 ### Debug (as Needed)
-Once our job has finished, we can check to see whether it was successful.
+Once the job has finished, we can check to see whether it was successful.

-We can look at the log and error files that have now been generated in our `Scripts` folder.
+We can look at the log and error files that have now been generated in your `Scripts` folder.
 If we just want to look at a file and not edit it, we can use `less` to open it, and `ctrl + z` to close it.

 **Were your jobs successful?
 How do you know?**

 You can also check the actual output in the `Work` directory.
-We haven't been to this folder yet, but we created a new output folder in the `Work` directory in our array job script.
+We haven't been to this folder yet, but we created a new output folder in the `Work` directory in the array job script.

 The command to access it will look like `cd /sc/arion/projects/NGSCRC/Work/Umbrella_Academy/trimmed_reads_practice/${MY_NAME}`.